 The ECS, popularly known as the ECS, is a complex cell-signaling system discovered between the late 1980s and early 1990s.
 Scientists discovered it by exploring tetrahydrocannabinol (THC), a well-understood and known cannabinoid from the cannabis plant.

 Let's examine the word endocannabinoid.
-Endo is a short form for 'endogenous,' which is translated to mean that it's produced naturally in your body.
+Endo is a short form for 'endogenous,' which is translated to means that it's produced naturally in your body.
 Cannabinoids are chemical compounds found in the cannabis plant.

 There are over 100 known cannabinoids, including THC and cannabidiol (CBD).
 In other words, endocannabinoid refers to cannabis-like substances or compounds produced naturally inside your body.